kevingreenman/kevingreenman.github.io/_pages/about.md

 As someone who is not particularly outgoing, the few sports that I enjoy is table tennis.
 In terms of music, I have recently developed an interest in Beijing opera, but what makes for a stark contrast is that I also enjoy listening to hip-hop and rock music.

-This webpage references my idol in research field Kevin Greenman.
+This webpage references Kevin Greenman,my idol in research field.